cilium/cilium/Documentation/concepts/ebpf/lifeofapacket.rst

 needs to be re-traversed when handing the packet from one veth device to its peer device in the other network namespace.
-This egress-to-ingress switch needs to be done twice when communicating between local Cilium endpoints, and once for packet that are arriving or sent out of the host.
+This egress-to-ingress switch needs to be done twice when communicating between local Cilium endpoints, and once for packets that are arriving or sent out of the host.

 For a more latency optimized datapath, Cilium CNI also supports ipvlan L3/L3S mode with a number of restrictions.
 In order to support older kernel's without ipvlan's